Gpayton787/gpayton787.github.io/_pages/about.md

 Hi I'm Greg!
 I'm a senior at UCLA studying computer science.
 My favorite topic in computer science is object-oriented programming as it naturally breaks up large and complex systems into self contained objects, making them much easier to understand and expand.

 Upon graduation, I plan to work in industry, applying and developing my skills to help build software or hardware solutions.
-I'm also interested in life sciences and will be concurrently pursuing a full-time job and later, a career in dentistry, as I finish up my undergrad.

 If I had to describe myself with one attribute it would be family-oriented.
 Nothing beats a bunch of snacks and a movie night with the fam!